 Bergen is a city known mostly for its fjords, but it has so much more to offer.
-From street food, to nightlife, to history, there's more to uncover here than you think.
+From street food, to nightlife, to history, there's more to uncover here than you might think.
 To help you find some of its hidden gems, here is a list of my top 9 favorite things to do in Bergen, Norway.

 FOR A FULL LIST OF MY RESTAURANT RECOMMENDATIONS CLICK HERE